jeffpc/nx01/docs/fs-protocol.md

 Other RPCs that may end up useful
 =================================

+* RENAME - rename a "file"
+* LINK - create a symlink or a hardlink
+* GETDENTS - list contents of a directory
 * READ - read an open file
 * WRITE - write an open file